Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Again, forgive me if I ruined the Goldilocks tale in this process.

-Car camping is just another way to say base camp, right?
+And car camping is just another way to say base camp for day hiking, right?